 mocks, as appropriate.
 For simulation routines, tests with and without periodic boundaries go into

 C code to generate the python extensions goes under

 python_bindingsdirectory into the file

-- If an error condition occurs when making an kernel/external library call,
+If an error condition occurs when making an kernel/external library call, first call

 perrorand then return the error status.
 If calling a wrapper from within Corrfunc, assume that

 perrorhas already been called and simply return the status.
 Clean up memory before returning status.

 There must not be any compiler warnings (with

 gcc6.0) under the given set of Warnings already enabled within

 common.mk.
 If the warning can not be avoided because of logic issues, then suppress the warning but note why that suppression is required.
 Warnings are treated as errors on the continuous integration platform (TRAVIS)